florin03/sonoff-s26-esphome-wifi-smart-socket-/README.md

 Please do not ask to add new devices unless it requires additional code for new features.
 If the device is not listed as a module, try using Templates first.
 If it is not listed in the ESPHome Device Repository create your own Template.

+Quick Install
+Download one of the released above .bin file and flash it to your hardware using esphomeflasher, (see atached images).